Skip to main content

 Will I get confirmation of the delivery / read status of an NHS App message?

-When messages are sent via the NHS App (the patient has the App downloaded and notifications turned on), you will be able to see an update in the conversation thread as "sent- To: NHS App".
+When messages are sent via the NHS App (the patient has the App downloaded and notifications turned on), you will see an update in the conversation thread as "sent- To: NHS App".
 We will not update the status once a message has been delivered or read (but may add this in the future).

 How can we prepare patients for this change?